 Application Criteria and Procedures

 For several years, members of the Music Library Association have recognized the need for greater ethnic and racial diversity in our organization.
 This perception was reinforced by the results of Personnel Characteristics Surveys conducted by MLA in 1997 and again in 2009.
-Thanks to the efforts of Mark Puente and others, MLA began to rectify this problem through the Association of Research Libraries (ARL) Diversity and Inclusion Initiative (DII), which has used the United States Labor Department’s Executive Order 11246 to identify racially/ethnically underrepresented groups (see below).
+Thanks to the efforts of Mark Puente and others, MLA began to rectify this problem through the Association of Research Libraries (ARL) Diversity and Inclusion Initiative (DII), which has used the Code of Federal Regulations for the United States Department of Labor to identify racially/ethnically underrepresented groups (see below).
 With funding from the Institute of Museum and Library Services (IMLS), the ARL/MLA DII was established “to address the growing need for professional staff in music and performing arts libraries who better reflect evolving demographics of students and faculty in music and performing arts higher education.”
 Through this program, which began in 2012 and ended in 2016, MLA has indeed begun to see positive changes in the diversity of our membership.
 In an effort to carry this momentum forward, MLA began a campaign to establish this Diversity Scholarship Award.
 Through the overwhelming generosity of our members, the award is now funded and MLA can now continue the progress toward greater diversity that began with the ARL/MLA Diversity and Inclusion Initiative.

 The award is contingent upon enrollment in a master’s degree program with an emphasis in library or information science at an ALA-accredited college or university and maintenance of good standing, including a GPA of at least 3.0.
 Funds should be used exclusively for qualified educational expenses (such as tuition and fees, books, supplies, and equipment that are required for coursework in the master’s of library science program).